Jeff and MacKenzie Bezos’ Record $160 Billion Divorce is Final

 Although it appears that MacKenzie Bezos did not receive half the marital assets, her 4% stake in Amazon is still worth approximately 38.3 billion dollars.
 That does not include any other liquid, real estate, or other assets she may have received.
 This makes her the 22nd richest person in the world and the third richest woman, according to Bloomberg News.

 Prior to finalizing their divorce MacKenzie Bezos signed the Giving Pledge.
 According to their website the Giving Pledge is an effort to help address society’s most pressing problems by inviting the world’s wealthiest individuals and families to commit more than half of their wealth to philanthropy or charitable causes either during their lifetime or in their will.

 In a recent letter MacKenzie Bezos wrote, “We each come by the gifts we have to offer by an infinite series of influences and lucky breaks we can never fully understand.
 In addition to whatever assets life has nurtured in me, I have a disproportionate amount of money to share.
 My approach to philanthropy will continue to be thoughtful.
 It will take time and effort and care.
 But I won’t wait.
 And I will keep at it until the safe is empty.”

 More than 200 uber-wealthy donors have signed the Giving Pledge.
 Jeff Bezos, the world’s richest man, has yet to join his ex-spouse in this philanthropic act, but did offer his compliments to her on Twitter stating, “MacKenzie is going to be amazing and thoughtful and effective at philanthropy, and I’m proud of her.”

-We can help if you’re concerned about your Las Vegas divorce assets and debts.
+We can help if you’re concerned about your assets and debts in divorce proceedings.
 Our experienced divorce attorneys have successfully represented both husbands and wives on these important issues.
 Please contact us today at 702-222-4021 and one of our expert divorce attorneys will speak to you.